CodingIntel

 Coding for Hernia Repair

-CPT® revised the codes and concepts used for coding for hernia repair.
-These are significant changes for surgical procedures that are used very frequently.
-At the start of the repair codes, the AMA has new language that says “The hernia repair codes in this section are categorized primarily by the type of hernia (inguinal, femoral, […]
+In 2023, CPT® revised the codes and concepts used for coding hernia repair.
+These represent significant changes for surgical procedures that are some of the most frequently performed surgical procedures.
+At the start of the repair codes, the American Medical Association (AMA) created new language that says “The hernia repair codes in this section are categorized […]

 “A colonoscopy is the examination of the entire colon, from the rectum to the cecum, and may include the examination of the terminal ileum or small intestine to an anastomosis.”[1]
-In 2015, CPT® revised some definitions related to colonoscopy and added a decision tree to help practices select the correct CPT® code and the correct […]
+CPT® definitions Proctosigmoidoscopy is the examination of the rectum and may include examination of a portion of the sigmoid colon.
+Sigmoidoscopy is the examination of […]

 Coding for Breast Procedures: Biopsy, Localization Devices, and Surgery